 Yes.
-You are encouraged to attend the quarterly General Membership meetings.
+You are encouraged to attend the bi-monthly General Membership meetings.
 Meeting notices are mailed to members "In Good Standing".
 Any issues you may have that involve your unit or the entire membership may be presented at the membership meetings.
 For individual issues contact your Steward during breaks or lunches at work, or call the Union office between 9:30am and 5:30pm Monday through Friday.

 What is a Shop Steward?

 Stewards are appointed by the Local President to represent you in any disciplinary meetings or grievances.
 They are trained and well versed in the contract as well as basic labor laws that affect you in the workplace.

 What does the Executive Board do?